pweingardt/KSPMissionController/goals.md

 ### SubMissionGoal

 Contains multiple mission goals and combines them into one mission goal.
+Keep in mind that *all* mission goals have to be finished at the same time.
+Use with caution.

 Do not laugh about the name...
 I will change it in the future.
 SubMission like in suborbital...